 DOBBY Pocket Drone from Chinese drone manufacturer Zerotech.
 With selfies in mind, the Dobby is company’s first aerial photo drone for consumers, the Dobby is made for people with little to no aerial photography experience, comes with a 13MP HD camera and starts at just $400.
 Like other drones, it can be controlled remotely from an iOS or Android device.
 The main feature of the miniature quadcopter is its foldable propellers, which allow it to collapse down to a size that will fit easy in your pocket or purse.
-With gesture based interaction, face recognition, auto follow, voice control, and somatosensory control function.
+With gesture based interaction, face recognition, auto follow and voice control functions.

 Now available on Amazon.com

 PhoneDrone from XCRAFT turns your smartphone into a quadcopter.
 The PhoneDrone provides the mechanicals, the four propellers and a shell — while your Android or iPhone delivers the rest.
 The frame is Shock resistant, water resistant, and floatable to protect your smartphone from damage.
 The PhoneDrone can hit speeds of up to 35 miles per hour, according to xCraft.
 Flight time is rated at 15-20 minutes per charge.
 Expected to ship late September 2016.
 PhoneDrone will cost you $300.